front-end-foundations/7-ajax-11ty/readme.md

 <button>Click</button>

-<div class="content"></div>
 ```

-Note the new pageClass property.
-We will use this in the template.
+Note the new `pageClass` property.
+We will use this in our `layout.html` template.

 Add the following to `scripts.js`: